brookerbi/TOB-Sched/README.md

 # TOB-Sched
-Addressing the challenge of accurate modeling time step in the complex instruction execution process of the Boolean processor-based emulation (PBE) compilation flow, TOB-Sched proposes a topological order balancing-driven scheduling algorithm.
-It delivers superior PBE performance and establishes a new frontier for this area.
+TOB-Sched is a topological order balancing-driven scheduling algorithm designed to improve modeling accuracy in Boolean processor-based emulation (PBE) compilation flows.

-This version contains the main algorithms of TOB-Sched, such as mobility-prioritized node selection, gain calculation, and efficient forward and backward propagation.
-Note that the complete version will be released in a future update.
+This repository provides the core algorithmic components of TOB-Sched, including mobility-prioritized node selection, gain calculation, and efficient forward and backward propagation, as described in our paper.

+The current release focuses on the key algorithmic modules.
+A more complete version with user-friendly interfaces and documentation is under active development and will be released in the near future.